-The manufacturing public enterprises in Nepal are realizing the significance of enhancing labour productivity with the emerging environment of competition, liberalization and deregulation.
-The ever-growing process of globalization, the opendoor policy of imports, and the obvious shift to buyer's market have created new demands and challenges.
-These opportunities along with challenges have created a situation to match markets with products and other corporate resources more effectively and efficiently to strengthen their competitive capacities.
+The manufacturing public enterprises in Nepal have now begun to realize the significance of enhancing labour productivity with the emerging environment of competition, liberalization and deregulation.
+The every-growing process of globalization, the open-door policy to imports, and the obvious shift to buyer's market have thrown new demands and challenges on these enterprises.
+Given these opportunities and challenges provided by the emerging realities, the enterprises have now to match markets with products and other corporate resources more effectively and efficiently to strengthen their competitive advantage.

-After the restoration of multiparty democracy in 1990, the issue of productivity has got higher priority at the national level.
+After the inception of the multiparty system of politics in 1990 the productivity issues got prominence at the national level.
 In 1993, NPEDC was established.
-Similarly, Nepal Productivity Council (NPC) was formed in 1996.
-Similarly the Ninth plan (1997-2002) which had aimed poverty alleviation, had incorporated "productivity promotion and quality management" as one of the main thrust area of national development.
+Similarly, Nepal Productivity Council (NPC) was formed in 1996 and it brought its policy in the same year.
+National Planning Commission (1998) for the first time in the history of development planning in Nepal, and the Ninth Plan (1997-2002) which has one main objective of poverty alleviation, has incorporated "productivity promotion and quality management" as thrust areas of national development.

-The productivity movement of Nepal begins together with the establishments of the Asian Productivity Organization (APO) in 1961 A.D. in international context.
-Nepal is founding member of this organization.
-Nepal's growing participation, commitment and membership in different forums of international and regional communities, including the WTO, have brought new threats and opportunities in Nepalese enterprises in the global market.
-During the courses of globalization major shifts were made in industrial, trade, labour and foreign investment policies.
-These reforms along with fiscal reforms and structural adjustments were introduced to reduce unproductive controls to enhance productivity, to attract foreign investment, to strengthen private investment, and an integrate of the national economy into global market.
+Internationally, the productivity movement of Nepal begins together with the establishments of the Asian Productivity Organization (APO) in 1961 AD.
+Nepal is the founding member of this organization.
+Nepal's growing participation, commitment and membership in different forums of international and regional communities, including the WTO, have brought new threats and opportunities for the enterprises in Nepal to be competitive in the global market.
+Major shifts were made in industrial, trade, labour and foreign investment policies.
+These reforms along with fiscal reforms and structural adjustments were introduced to reduce unproductive controls, enhance productivity, attract foreign investment, strengthen private investment, and integrate the economy into the global economy.

-In general, labour productivity refers the quantity of output produced by a given quantity of labour input.
-The labour is considered to be a key determinant of total value added.
-More precisely labour productivity is often used as a factor of industrial efficiency.
-Labour productivity is, therefore, concerned with the efficient use of labour, so that optimum outputs and benefits could be achieved.
+Generally, labour productivity refers to the quantity of output produced by a given quantity of labour input.
+The labourer is the key determinant of the total value added.
+More precisely labour productivity is often used as a test of industrial efficiency and even as an index of economic development of a society.
+Labour productivity is, therefore, totally concerned with the efficient use of labour, so that optimum outputs and benefits could be achieved.

-In the context of the emerging business reality of this study has been undertaken to understand and analyze the emerging issues of labour productivity, and productivity measurement, improvement, planning and evaluation.
-The measurement models developed by Shimizu et al. (1997), Prokopenko (1989), and Sumanth (1984) are used in the study to assess and analyze the productivity situation in the selected manufacturing public enterprises.
+In the context of the emerging business reality as mentioned above, the present study was undertaken to understand and analyze the emerging issues in labour productivity, and productivity measurement, improvement, planning and evaluation.
+The measurement models developed by Shimizu et al. (1997), Prokopenko (1989), and Sumanth (1984) were used in the study to assess and analyze the productivity situation in the selected manufacturing public enterprises.
+Productivity measurement was attempted through the application of qualitative approaches.
+This would help the enterprises to identify the issues relating to labour productivity and enable them to plan and execute productivityrelated activities.